tcarland/tcaxmlpp/README.md

 ### Building
-To build the library simply run 'make'.
+To build the library, tcamake must first be obtained by cloning the git repo directly into the project via 'git clone https://github.com/tcarland/tcamake'.
+Then simply run 'make' to build the library.

 ### Contact